How to run powershell commands in C#

 }

-2. We add the PowerShell command or script using the AddScript method.
+We create an instance of PowerShell, then we add the PowerShell command or script using the AddScript method.

-4. We wait for the command to complete by checking the IsCompleted property.
+Next, We invoke the command asynchronously using BeginInvoke, then we wait for the command to complete by checking the IsCompleted property.

 You can replace "Get-Process" with any PowerShell command or script you want to execute.
 Make sure to handle errors and exceptions appropriately in your production code.